OutSystems/docs-product/src/extensibility-and-integration/integration-studio/getting-started/extension.md

     These elements are displayed in the Actions folder of the [Extension tree](<../../../ref/integration-studio/multi-tree-navigator.md>).

 Structures
 :   Correspond to more complex data types handled by your actions.
 You must define the Structures for each data type that you want to expose to your module.
-To create a Structure, in Integration Studio, simply add it [manually](<../managing-extensions/structure-define.md>).
+To create a Structure, in Integration Studio, add it [manually](<../managing-extensions/structure-define.md>).

     These elements are displayed in the Structures folder of the [Extension tree](<../../../ref/integration-studio/multi-tree-navigator.md>).

 Entities
 :   Correspond to tables that exist outside OutSystems that you want to access in your application.
 There must be an Entity for each physical table with which you want to integrate.
-To create an Entity, in Integration Studio, simply add it [manually](<../managing-extensions/entity-add.md>) or use the [import](<../managing-extensions/entity-import-from-database.md>) feature.
+To create an Entity, in Integration Studio, add it [manually](<../managing-extensions/entity-add.md>) or use the [import](<../managing-extensions/entity-import-from-database.md>) feature.

     These elements are displayed in the Entities folder of the [Extension tree](<../../../ref/integration-studio/multi-tree-navigator.md>).